MelissaPabst/SavvyDAPython/Week1/Class2.md

 What are its attributes? ndim? shape? size? dtype?

+Sidenote: We make it a priority to provide many alternatives to understanding the material.
+If you are a visual learner, I highly recommend this stunning NumPy by visualization site to help you along the way, especially if we are doing virtual learning and the instructor does not have access to a whiteboard: [A Visual Intro to NumPy and Data Representation](http://jalammar.github.io/visual-numpy/)

 # Subsetting (Indexing) and Slicing

 In our previous studies, we discussed **indexing**, or how to access subsets of data or elements of data within arrays.